High-performance metallocene polyalphaolefin

 Available in 65, 150 and 300 cSt at 100°C, SpectraSyn Elite mPAO is created using our proprietary metallocene catalyst technology.
 Particularly well-suited for industrial oils requiring high stability under severe operating conditions, SpectraSyn Elite mPAO can be used with lower-viscosity fluids to create a wide range of industrial and automotive lubricants and greases.

 SpectraSyn Elite mPAO advanced synthetic base oil is designed to provide better blending efficiency and performance capabilities than conventional polyalphaolefin (cPAO).
 More than 30% of the high-viscosity synthetic base stock market has already switched from cPAO to mPAO.

 Compared to conventional PAO and mineral oil base stocks, SpectraSyn Elite mPAO can provide:

 In comparison tests with PAO and EPC (ethylene propylene copolymer) neat base stocks, SpectraSyn Elite 300 demonstrates enhanced film thickness.
-The chart shows test method MTM film thickness, 20N load rolling @ 80°C.
+The chart shows test method EHD film thickness, 20N load rolling @ 80°C.

 Using test method CEC L-45-A-99 to measure shear loss, we compared SpectraSyn Elite 300 base stocks with other high-viscosity neat base stocks, including SpectraSyn Ultra PAO, ethylene propylene copolymer (EPC) and polymethacrylate PAO (PMA-PAO).
 The chart shows that SpectraSyn Elite 300 provides good shear stability, which helps enhance drain intervals and lubricant life.